-Spring 2019 update: We’ll soon be releasing our spring guide to all the 2019 electric vehicle models on the market in Minnesota.
-Subscribe to our e-newsletter to get notified when it’s live!
+Summer 2019 update: We’ll soon be releasing our summer guide to all the 2019 electric vehicle models on the market in Minnesota.
+Subscribe to our once-a-month e-newsletter to get notified when it’s live!

 2018 was a great year for Plug-in Electric Vehicles (PEVs), but overall light-duty vehicle sales in the United States didn’t shine.
 There has been a lot of discussion about people shifting from cars to trucks and SUVs, which is a clear trend, but the overall market was pretty flat.
 In the US, light-duty vehicle sales grew a measly 0.3 percent and, for the first time, electric vehicles had a measurable impact on the market.
 The writing is on the wall: a shift to electric vehicles is starting to happen and 2018 shines a light on how this will happen.
 I crunched some numbers and found them illuminating.
 Here are my big takeaways:

 - Electric cars were a greater percentage of all new car sales in 2018, comprising over two percent of all light-duty vehicle sales in the United States, and nearly six percent share of the passenger car market.
 These sales propped up last year’s overall light-duty vehicle market, which would have had negative growth without increased electric vehicle sales.

 - In 2019, electric vehicles may make up four to five percent of light-duty vehicle sales and over ten percent for passenger cars.
 To support this growth across the country, however, auto dealers must be able to stock more electric vehicles so there can be enough availability to reach true market penetration.

 As anyone working in the auto industry knows, the focus is on market share because it indicates the strength of the product in the marketplace.
 Based on my calculations, here are the latest market share numbers in the United States:

 Plug-in electric vehicle market share of new vehicle sales in the US